Legislative Tracker

 Senate resolution acknowledging the fourth anniversary of Russia's illegal full-scale invasion of Ukraine on February 24, 2022.
 Reaffirms U.S. commitment to Ukraine's sovereignty, independence, and territorial integrity, and calls for continued support for Ukraine's defense.

-Why it matters: On the fourth anniversary of the full-scale invasion, this Senate resolution reaffirms that U.S. support for Ukraine's sovereignty is a bipartisan commitment, not a partisan position -- a critical message as peace negotiations loom.
+Why It Matters: On the fourth anniversary of the full-scale invasion, this Senate resolution reaffirms that U.S. support for Ukraine's sovereignty is a bipartisan commitment, not a partisan position.
+A critical message as peace negotiations loom.

 Progress